WTPC-TV

-WTPC-TV (channel 21) is a religious television station licensed to Virginia Beach, Virginia, United States, serving the Hampton Roads area as an owned-and-operated station of the Trinity Broadcasting Network (TBN).
-The station's transmitter is located in Suffolk, Virginia.
+WTPC-TV (channel 21) is a religious television station licensed to Virginia Beach, Virginia, United States, serving the Hampton Roads area.
+The station is owned by the Trinity Broadcasting Network (TBN).
+WTPC-TV's transmitter is located in Suffolk, Virginia.

 History

 The station signed on March 26, 2006, as WHRE.
 It was originally owned by Copeland Channel 21, LLC, but has always been programmed by TBN.
 TBN filed to purchase the station outright in May 2010.
 WHRE added the "-TV" suffix on August 26, 2010.
 The call letters were changed to WTPC-TV on November 15, 2010.